SheenaShahangian/CS601_HW1_Shahangian/README.md

 I have used the same navigation on all pages.
 Per the professor's request, I have not made the navigation a list.
 I currently have a link to the home page (index.html) in the navigation, however the home page can also be accessed by clicking on the logo image.

 ### Video

+### Incorporation of Other Additional Elements Presented During Class

+I've attempted to add some new features beyond the standard requirements listed in the rubric.
+These include:
+* hyperlinked images
+* using <section> to create sections within a page that makes for more organized code.
+* using <header>, <main>, and <footer> to increase my website's accessibility for those who use screen readers.
+* using <article> to represent self-contained elements within my shop page, specifically for each print that can be purchased.
+* making the entire article for a shop item hyperlinked.
+* incorporating buttons throughout to make navigation through the website's content more clear.
+* use of additional imagery than the required amount to make each page visually appealing.
+* creating custom imagery in the form of a logo (on all pages) and a timeline image (on the biography page).
+* adding meta descriptions to all pages for SEO purposes.
+* adding an email link in the footer so visitors can easily contact me.
+* using classes and ids to help myself when styling my pages next week.
+* using HTML entities for the copyright and dollar sign symbols.
+* including both an embedded YouTube video and one using the <video> tag.
+* resizing images and running them through an image optimizer before adding them to the multimedia folder, so as to ensure I'm not including files that are unnecessarily large.
+Images that are going to be hero images or larger have been included in larger sizer, however, to avoid quality degradation.